akashmpatil11/zeitcoin-android-wallet/README.md

-Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!
+Welcome to ZeitcoinWallet, a standalone ZEIT payment app for your Android device!

 This project contains several sub-projects: